 He served in 2003 and 2004 as the National President of the ADJA (American Disc Jockey Association).
 In February of 2005, he was presented with the ADJA’s 1st Annual “Peter Merry Leadership Award.”
 In an effort to create and promote a verifiable and certified new brand of elite wedding entertainment service, in May of 2007, he founded the WED Guild® (Wedding Entertainment Directors Guild®).
 As a direct result, in July of 2013, the WED Guild® was able to secure the trademark rights to their prestigious title of Wedding Entertainment Director®.

 His varied entertainment background includes years of public speaking and teaching classes at his church, serving as a “Morning Host” for KBRT AM 740, hosting and engineering his own Talk Radio Show on KBRT, and doing Stand-Up Comedy at the Irvine Improv.
-He has also taken performance workshops from Mark & Rebecca Ferrell, Bill Hermann & Jason Jones, and Todd Mitchem.
+He is currently taking Improv training with KC Improv.
+He has also taken performance workshops from Mark & Rebecca Ferrell, Bill Hermann & Jason Jones, Randy Bartlett, and Todd Mitchem.
 And he has been sought out by corporations to roast their CEOs.

 TRAINER / MENTOR / COACH